Skip to main content

 Competition exposure led me to work and volunteer positions for promoters across the country, regionally, nationally, and most recently, at the International Cup.
 I have served as flagger, starter, and scoring, and served on management committees for IJSBA, Pro Watercross, and regional promoters.
 I have also been a contributing journalist periodically over the last couple of years for ProRider Watercraft Magazine.

-Hi, my name is Dustin and I'm based out of Banks.
+My name is Jeff, and I'm based out of Silverton.

 Facebook